mnemnion/QuikTest.jl/docs/src/index.md

           clear up unwanted lines, so you can focus on the remaining lines of interest.
           This will do the right thing even if you junk all the lines in the menu, although there is never a reason to do this.
+  - **C**:  Clone the current line.
+Use when you would like to test a given line in several ways.

 ---

 ## How It Works

 QuikTest searches the REPL history to retrieve the lines of interest, and evaluates them in an "anonymous" module.
-Julia doesn't actually have anonymous modules, so QuikTest contains an inner, private submodule, which is used entirely to generate modules with a gensymed name.

-As it happens, the REPL keeps track of the active module, so we don't have to guess.
+Julia doesn't actually have anonymous modules, so QuikTest gensyms a test module into the active REPL module.
+As it happens, the REPL keeps track of the active module, so we don't have to guess which one this is.

 Quiktest searches through the active module for any other named modules, and adds them with `using` to the anonymous module.
 The REPL lines are then evaluated, the results of this stringified, and the menu built.
 Lines which throw errors are marked